cherose-sem/UFO_Compilation/Blog/README.md

 ***

-### _The Problem: As blind as a bat, occurrence of system crash and performance issue_
+### _I.
+The Problem: As blind as a bat, occurrence of system crash and performance issue_

 Bats aren't blind but their vision is so bad.
 This reflects to the problem that occurs when the system crash or encountered performance issue without the developers/operators awareness.

-[to be fixed..this section] <br>
+Application might experience occurrence of system crash due to performance issue.
+If a website is not working well or it does so very slowly and there are some problems For example, server overload which means user post a lot of request, or there is not an insufficient RAM, servers are machines and sometimes fans bust or maybe coding error reason for syntax error.
+There are some reason at program errors, Whatever reason developer must know what these errors are and how to handle them, small issues might evolve into anything major.

-Application might experience occurrence of system crash due to performance issue, for example whatever reason, the website has been hacked or attacked, and the website pages have been swapped by hacking, when the server is downtime Whenever there is a problem with the server or website, it will take time for developers to notice the problem of the website or server, and this notification will be delayed too much.
-The server has many users who suffer greatly from the unavailability of the website and the termination of the server or website is damaging to their credibility, this causes users to be disturbed, that's way the availability of the site for users is important.
+Whenever there is a problem with the server or website, it will take time for developers to notice the problem of the website or server.
+It will probably take hours before we realize the problem (probably due to a user’s complaint).

+The server might have many users who suffer greatly from the unavailability of the website and maybe the termination of the server or website is damaging to their credibility, which would be bad publicity that can further damage our business.
+The website could risk losing its placement in Google search results, and it might impact their business by losing their currently and potentially customers.
+That's why we have to minimize the time our page is down or running slowly.

-### _Problem Statement: Bats crash more often, and likewise your system_
+### _II.
+Problem Statement: Bats crash more often, and likewise your system_

 The effect of system crash might go unnoticed, and the cost will follow with the size of the system.
 The workload for tracing the reason to system crash will be a heavy work.
 In worst cases, the users are the first ones who will experience it and will cause a huge impact to the business.
 Integrating the system with System Performance Monitoring tools is worth for consideration as early in the development process.

 On the other hand, some developers may also think that it is not necessary when it comes to applications with short lifespan.
 It is the product owner's decision if they are willing to invest on the time spent for adding up monitoring into the system, but at least way important to raise the concern about it.
 There is no perfect system that will never be interrupted or break over time.
 The cost and risk should always be on top discussion for decision-making in every project management.

-### _Proof of Concept_
+### _III.
+Proof of Concept_

-#### Survey Questionnaire
+#### A. Survey Questionnaire

 We conducted a survey in relation to the subject.
 We chose to formulate qualitative questions to broaden our knowledge about System Performance Monitoring(SPM) based on the responders experience.
 See the questionnaire [here](https://goo.gl/forms/Iq13rorAlEzi05Lr2).